nadbot/blackboardgradechecker/README.md

 For receiving the results, it uses the selenium webdriver, this has to be installed in advance.

 ## Credentials file
-The credentials file has the following structure linkLogin = <URL of Loginscreen>
+The credentials file is used for configuration and credentials and has the following structure:

+linkLogin = "<URL of Loginscreen>"

 ssid = "StudentSSID"
 pw = "StudentPassword"

-links = {"Course1":"URLofCourseGrades",
+links = {}

-             "Course2":"URLofCourseGrades"}
+TOKEN = "TOKEN used for Discord Bot"

+background_task_time = 1800 <amount of time to pass before observing task checks for grades again>
+path_to_chromedriver = 'C:/images/chromedriver_win32_83_0_4103_39/chromedriver.exe'